March 21-22, 2020

 The lute program will focus on an exploration of the Renaissance folksong Une jeune fillette and its varied settings by such composers as Eustache du Caurroy, William Byrd, Marc-Antoine Charpentier, and J.S.
 Bach.

 Saturday, March 21 Schedule

 3:00-4:15 Late Afternoon Class

 4:30 "Barefoot" concert.
 Faculty perform solos and duos, and a larger "jam" session.
-Wine and seltzer, olives, and bread are served.
+Wine and seltzer, cheese and crackers are served.

 Morning - same as Saturday